arthurbernierjr/http-videos/http-methods/README.md

 # ![HTTP Request Response Cycle - HTTP methods](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to define the basic HTTP methods.

 ## HTTP Methods